Former executive director of Delta Sigma Theta sorority, husband admit embezzling over $150,000

 Founded at Howard University in 1913, Delta Sigma Theta is one of the country’s most prominent Black sororities whose members have included several leaders of the U.S. civil rights, political and entertainment worlds.

-“While Delta Sigma Theta and its members were committed to a mission of public service, the defendants were committed to criminal conduct, stealing hundreds of thousands of dollars to use for their own personal pleasure” Acting U.S. Attorney Channing D. Phillips of Washington said in a statement.
+“While Delta Sigma Theta and its members were committed to a mission of public service, the defendants were committed to criminal conduct, stealing hundreds of thousands of dollars to use for their own personal pleasure” Acting U.S. attorney Channing D. Phillips of Washington said in a statement.
 “The defendants — and others who steal from nonprofit organizations to enrich themselves — will be caught, punished, and prosecuted for the damage they cause.”

 In a statement, the sorority said it discovered financial improprieties after ending Arnett’s employment for unrelated reasons and initiated a forensic audit, operational review and other measures to address appropriate business, legal and regulatory concerns.